jailaniteach/jailaniteach.github.io/content/logs/weekly/week-02.md

 authorEmoji: 💻
 ---

-## Lesson Date: 28/01/2023
+## First Session

+**Lesson Date**: 23/01/2023

+No lesson conducted on this day due to public holiday.
+This public holiday is already known and planned accordingly when I planned the scheme of works and tentative 16-weeks lesson plan.

+## Second Session

+**Lesson Date**: 24/01/2023

-As an educator, I successfully implemented a lesson plan on the topic of version control systems.
+I successfully implemented a lesson plan on the topic of version control systems.
 The primary learning objectives of this module were to ensure that students: (1) were aware of the topics covered in this module, including the aims, learning objectives, and assessment components, (2) could describe the benefits of an automated version control system.
 Had a basic understanding of how version control systems work, (3) became familiar with navigating file systems using Bash commands, (4) to achieve these objectives, I structured the lesson plan with the following activities:

 During the first lecture, which lasted for 30 minutes, I introduced myself, provided my contact information, and emphasized that all communication should be conducted via email.
 I explained the purpose and content of the module, emphasizing that a solid understanding of the topics covered in the Introduction to Programming module was crucial for success.
 Furthermore, I outlined the aims, learning objectives, timeline, and assessment details for the module.
 Lastly, I provided an overview of the typical weekly class activities.